PODCAST "The Bulletin"

 Episode 31, 2024

-Theme: SCML Foster Homes
+Theme: SCML Shelters

-He has served as a lecturer in postgraduate courses and training in the area of Promotion and Protection of the Rights of Children and Young People at Risk at various universities and training institutes.
+He has served as a lecturer in postgraduate courses and training in the area of Promotion and Protection of the Rights of Children and Young People at Risk in various universities and training institutes.
 He is a trainer in topics related to Residential Care, Promotion of Autonomy, Therapeutic Intervention, among others.

 Episode 30, 2024